 - Repeat the process many times (30) to allow the brake pads and electromagnets to sit well in the brake drum.

-- If you’ve done proper adjustment, you should feel that the brakes are working well.
+- If you’ve done proper adjustments, you should feel that the brakes are working well.

 - You should tighten any loose screws to ensure the brakes work correctly.

 What Type Of Trailer Brake Controller Should I Install?

 Both the surge brakes and electric brakes need a trailer brake controller to work.
 It doesn’t matter if they’re old or replacement brakes.
 The process is the same.
 The brake controller regulates the amount of power that the electric brakes receive.

 It doesn’t matter the speed of a tow vehicle or trailer, it needs enough power to slow down or stop it.
 You need the entire braking system and not only the trailer’s brakes to bring it to a halt or slow it down.

 Drivers can activate the two brakes on their vehicle using the brake controller.
 The controller enables the driver to monitor the activity of the trailer brakes.

 Generally, there are two types of trailer brake controllers.
 We have inertia-based and time-based trailer brake controllers.
 The working mechanism of the inertia–based or proportional brake type is simple.